UBC-biol525D/UBC-biol525D.github.io/Topic_6/README.md

 mkdir rna_bam
 ```

-We've got paired end reads, so there's two fastq files per sample.
+We've got paired-end reads, so there are two fastq files per sample.
 The samples are named in a pretty obvious way, but I'll let you see that for yourself.

 # 1. Aligning RNAseq data